silentdiverchris/Jiminy/README.md

     ...etc...
 ```

+### Output generation speed
+It will spot changed or created files in the monitored directories immediately and get to work on them within a second or two, so the output should be regenerated within a second or three unless it's a gargantuan file or has hundreds of items, I've not tested it with any monster files yet but it should be pretty snappy.

+Currently the code is half event based and half timer based, I need to clear that up so it's entirely event based.

+=p:1-b:n-enh= Ditch the timer loop in the monitor.

+There is a LatencySeconds setting that is intended to make it hang back for a second or few so as to allow for somebody saving a file repeatedly in a short period and not have Jiminy regenerate the output every single time.

 ## Icons & Colours
 Each tag and some properties within tags can have an icon associated with them, for example each priority level can have a different icon.
 The icons are all configurable, or you can dispense with them entirely.